Do you have vitamin D deficiency because you are getting insufficient fun in the sun?

 According to Dr Michael F Holick, vitamin D expert, "When you ingest vitamin D, only about 60 percent of it sticks to vitamin D-binding protein in your body, but when you make vitamin D in your skin, 100 percent binds to the protein."

-Again, I amazed at the absolute beauty of the human body to take care of it own needs and to prevent vitamin D deficiency.
+Again, I am amazed at the absolute beauty of the human body to take care of its own needs and to prevent vitamin D deficiency.
 I, myself, will take my needs from the sun and from the earth.
 No one sums up my belief better than this:

 hundreds of thousands of years, man has lived with the sun: Our